isekOS/ISEK/README.md

 ### 3️⃣ Try Examples

-in examples folder, follow the examples from level 1 to level 10 and you should have a good understanding of ISEK
+In the examples folder, follow the examples from level 1 to level 10, and you should have a good understanding of ISEK

 ---